nvtuluva/iot-edge-dynocard/dynocards-wiki/Getting-Started-page.md

 Standard Architecture comprises of following components:

 *	3-Virtual machines (2 windows & 1 Linux).
 One of the Windows VM is the **Dynocard VM** which has pre-installed PLC Simulator v1 and Modbus Simulator software’s.
-The second Windows VM is the **Machine Learning VM** which has  pre-installed Docker Containers and setup file for Azure ML workbench, which has to be installed by the user.
+The second Windows VM is the **Data Science Machine Learning VM** which is used  to run the notebooks to create experiments, register model, create image and to deploy webservices in ML service workspace.
 The Linux VM is the **Edge VM** and is used to create and install modules in IoT Edge device. **VMs are optional Components**.

 *	1-Web App

 *	1-Function App

-*	1-Application Insights
+*	2-Application Insights

 *	1-Data Lake Storage